unbit/uwsgi-docs/tutorials/heroku_ruby.rst

    rbrequire = bundler/setup
    ; load the application
    rack = config.ru
-   ; when the app receives the TERM signal let's destroy it (instead of brutal reloading) die-on-term = true
    ; enable the master process
    master = true
    ; spawn 4 processes to increase concurrency